Dungeon News

 Some of you can remember the historic times like the first night we played

-MK4 revision 3 and we witnessed Coach find the first
+MK4 revision 3 and we witnessed Coach

-the occasional Namco release, which brings me to my next subject.
+we see only the occasional Namco release, which brings me to my next subject.

 Last, but certainly